rgmain/Redfish-Event-Listener/README.md

 ## Configuration

-The file `config.ini` contains a default configuration for the tool.
+The file `config.ini` contains a default minimum configuration for the tool.
 This can be used as a template for real configurations or edited as needed.

+The `configurations` folder contains a fuller example of the `config.ini` file and other configuration versions can be stored here as well.
+See [Running the Tool](README.md#running-the-tool) section for CLI options.

 The configuration file is broken into different sections with different options.